 However, you don’t have to have dinner you can just go to the show.
 Tickets for the Saturday night show cost €30 per person plus booking fee and you can book here on Eventbrite.

 You can also book via the booking form on the Number Twenty Two website.

 Number Twenty Two is a welcome addition to the night time scene in Dublin.

 It’s a one-stop venue for drinks, food and entertainment.
 It feels special but not too exclusive, glamorous but not pretentious and exciting but not over the top.
-It has a really great vibe and for someone who doesn’t drink it is a welcome alternative to the traditional pub and club scene – this place is much more interesting.
+It has a really great vibe.
+For someone who doesn’t drink it is a welcome alternative to the traditional pub and club scene.
+This place is much more interesting.
 The staff are friendly and it seems to attract a decent fun loving crowd.
 I can see this place becoming the next go to spot.
 So you better get in and experience it for yourself before it gets too popular.

 But don’t just take my word for it, check out these other reviews of Number Twenty Two

 Number Twenty Two